-EN 14058:2017 Garments for protection against cool environments

-This standard specifies requirements and test methods for the performance of garments used for work in cool temperatures above -5°C and mainly indoor environments, unless otherwise stated by the supplier.
-This is applicable when there are no demands for watertight or air permeable garments.
+EN 14058:2017+A1:2023 Garments for protection against cool environments by the supplier.
+Inis is applicable when there are no demands for watertight or air permeable gar-ments.
 Footwear, gloves and headwear are excluded.
 The clothing ensemble shall be selected to be optimal rather than to provide maximal insulation.
 Continuous sweat or moisture absorption by the inner layer of the garment reduces the insulation properties.
 Garments in frequent use can lose insulation capacity due to laundering and wear.
 Well-maintained clothing is less affected in this respect.
 Classifications and information required in each garment marking: